 We believe this transaction is very unique and attractive for United and its shareholders.
-It allows us to sell \$100 million of our more illiquid nonperforming assets in our non-Atlanta markets while avoiding any additional charge-offs and credit costs.
+It allows us to sell \$100 million of our more illiquid non-performing assets in our non-Atlanta markets while avoiding any additional charge-offs and credit costs.
 This is particularly attractive due to the lack of investors in these markets and the difficulty we have experienced in successfully selling lots, raw land, and other properties.
 This transaction helps to significantly reduce our non-performing assets by about 25%, allowing us to achieve our goal of reducing non-performing assets at the highest economic value to our shareholders while preserving our capital position.

 As part of that transaction, the capital facility with Fletcher provides United with access to additional capital at a cost that we believe is very attractive and allows us to be more proactive in pursuing market opportunities.
-The Board of Directors believe that United currently maintains a sound capital position and as a result of this facility it will have enhance our capital base.
+The Board of Directors believes that United currently maintains a sound capital position and this facility will further enhance our capital base.